mitsuba-renderer/drjit/docs/reference.rst

 Typing
 ------

-.. autoattribute:: T
+.. py:data:: T

+   Generic type variable used in the signatures of many Dr.Jit functions.

-.. autoattribute:: Ts
+.. py:data:: Ts

+   Type variable tuple (:pep:`646`) used by functions that accept an arbitrary number of typed arguments, such as :py:func:`while_loop`.

-.. autoattribute:: AnyArray
+.. py:data:: AnyArray

+   Alias of :py:class:`ArrayBase` with all of its type parameters set to ``typing.Any``.
+It matches any Dr.Jit array type.

 Local memory
 ------------